-- the NET tram system is extended from its current terminus at Toton Lane to the East Midlands Hub Station before going towards Long Eaton town centre; - the NET extension, new bus terminus and taxi ranks will complement the East Midlands Hub Station, forming key elements of a vibrant interchange; - new and extended bus routes will be provided to Toton and Chetwynd Barracks.
+- a railway station - the NET tram system is being extended from its current terminus at Toton Lane to the East Midlands Hub Station site of the railway station before going towards Long Eaton town centre; - the NET extension, new bus terminus and taxi ranks willwould complement the East Midlands Hub Stationrailway station, forming key elements of a vibrant interchange; - new and extended bus routes will be provided to Toton and Chetwynd Barracks.
 This includes 'bus gate' restrictions within Chetwynd Barracks to enable buses to serve the site and Chilwell without creating rat-runs for drivers; and - a comprehensive and accessible network of walking and cycling routes between Toton, Chetwynd Barracks, existing communities and the East Midlands Hub Station.
-This includes new links that are aligned with our proposals for the green infrastructure network and the D2N2 Local Cycling and Walking Infrastructure Plan.

-3.60 It is recognised that gradients throughout Chetwynd Barracks, in particular, may present a barrier to frequent cycling for some.
+This railway station; - this includes new links that are aligned with our proposals for the green infrastructure network and the D2N2 Local Cycling and Walking Infrastructure Plan-: - southern access point to bring Attenborough Station within walking distance of future residents; and - the consideration of potential routes for equestrian users. - 3.60 It is recognised that gradients throughout Chetwynd Barracks, in particular, may present a barrier to frequent cycling for some.
 For example, there is an approximate 36 metre level difference between Swiney Way and Vaughan Road.
-In such instances, the Department for Transport Cycle Infrastructure Design Guidance (LTN 1/20) advises that:

-- Steep gradients should be avoided where possible, with alternative routes balanced against directness. - On steeper uphill gradients, cyclists will require more space and separation from faster vehicles.

-3.61 Both Readman Road and Highfield Road exceed the desirable maximum length of gradient set out in Table 5.8 of LTN 1/20 and there are few alternate routes with similar levels of directness.
-Detailed proposals for these cycleways must therefore incorporate segregation from vehicular traffic.

-3.62 Any proposals should also facilitate the use of e-Bikes recognising that in the UK, we are experiencing strong uptake.
-E-Bikes significantly reduce the energy exerted on steep gradients and therefore have the potential to improve cycle mode share in areas of presently challenging topography.
+In such instances, the Department for Transport Cycle Infrastructure Design Guidance (LTN 1/20) advises that: - Steep gradients should be avoided where possible, with alternative routes balanced against directness. - On steeper uphill gradients, cyclists will require more space and separation from faster vehicles. - 3.61_Both Readman Road and Highfield Road exceed the desirable maximum length of gradient set out in Table 5.8 of LTN 1/20 and there are few alternate routes with similar levels of directness.
+Detailed proposals for these cycleways must therefore incorporate segregation from vehicular traffic. - 3.62 Any proposals should also facilitate the use of e-Bikes recognising that in the UK, we are experiencing strong uptake.
+E-Bikes significantly reduce the energy exerted on steep gradients and therefore have the potential to improve cycle mode share in areas of presently challenging topography. - 3.63 Development should be designed to accommodate the through-routing of bus services.
+Facilities and other proposals to reduce car dependence and improve accessibility for all, including car sharing and community transport, will be strongly supported by the Council.